mravendi/mravendi.github.io/_posts/tips_lr.md

 ### Monitoring Metrics and Early stopping
 If you are familiar with overfitting, you hate it if not check out this [post](https://mravendi.github.io/2018/02/28/AnotherLook.html), you are going to hear a lot about it.

-In a nutshel, overfitting happens when your models are over-trained and thus cannot generalize beyond the training dataset.
+In a nutshell, overfitting happens when your models are over-trained and thus cannot generalize beyond the training dataset.
 This is how it looks like if you plot the loss values for the training and validation datasets:

 ![ovefitting](https://github.com/mravendi/mravendi.github.io/blob/master/images/tipstricks/overfitting.png)